cFreed-AKA-Alf/jsmob/readme.md

 SYNTAX RULES
 ------------
 ####CLASS NAMES
-The "%" prefix, used by default, may be replaced by any prefix of your choice.
+The "%" prefix, used by default, may be replaced by any prefix of your choice (see CONFIGURATION OPTIONS below).
 For those classes which define dimensions or numbers, the "_" separator may be replaced by "-", or omitted; so *%Col-2* and *%Col2* are equivalent to *%Col_2*.

 ####CLASSES USAGE SUMMARY